spham395/04-Logic-Pseudocode_IDEs/01_pseudocode/01_Overview.md

 # Pseudocode, Logic, and Design

-**For this lesson, we are going to cover several concepts derived from: "Programming Logic & Design, comprehensive", 9th edition.**
+**Sources for this lesson include:**: Farrell Joyce, "Programming Logic & Design, (2017) comprehensive", 9th edition.**

-**By Joyce Farrell**
+**All Graphs and Figures taken from the following source:** Farrell, Joyce, Programming Logic & Design (2017), comprehensive, 9th edition.
+Centage Learning, 20 Channel Center Street, Boston, MA 02210.
+USA
 ISBN-10: 1-337-10207-5, ISBN-13: 978-1-337-10207-0

 **Objectives**

 **In this chapter, you will learn about:**
 * Computer systems
-* Simple program logic
+* Program logic
-* The steps involved in the program development cycle
+* Program development cycle process
 * Pseudocode statements and flowchart symbols
-* Using a sentinel value to end a program
+* Sentinel value to end programs
 * Programming and user environments
-* The evolution of programming models
+* Programming models

 ---

 ### Understanding Computer Systems

 **Computer system**
-* Combination of all the components required to process and store data using a computer
+* Combination of hardware and software components, that communicate with each other and externally,  required to process and store data using a computer

 **Hardware**
-* Equipment associated with a computer
+* Physical ,tangibles parts or components (equipment) used to  with a computer

 **Software**
-* Computer instructions that tells the hardware what to do
+* A set of data or computer instructions that tells the computer how to work
 * Programs
-  * Instructions written by programmers
+  *A collection of Instructions written by programmers that performs a specific task when executed by a computer
 * Programming
-  * Writing software instructions
+  * The process of taking an algorithm or a programming languages code and using it to write software instructions
 * Application software such as word processing, spreadsheets, payroll and inventory, even games, app
 * System software such as operating systems like Windows, Linux, or UNIX, Google Android and Apple IOS